Yovanovitch Says State Department 'Is In Trouble' And Leaders Lack 'Moral Clarity'

 Marie Yovanovitch, the former U.S. ambassador to Ukraine removed from her post under orders from President Trump, says the State Department "is in trouble."

-"Senior leaders lack policy vision, moral clarity and leadership skills," Yovanovitch said Wednesday at Georgetown University.
+"Senior leaders lack policy vision, moral clarity and leadership skills ...," Yovanovitch said Wednesday at Georgetown University.
 "Foreign service officers are wondering if it is safe to express concerns about policy, even behind closed doors."

 When she was introduced, Yovanovitch received a lengthy standing ovation from an audience that included students and fellow former diplomats.
 It was her first public appearance since she retired from the State Department on Jan.
 31 — three months after she testified before Congress during the impeachment inquiry into Trump.

-Trump recalled Yovanovitch from her post last spring, after his personal attorney Rudy Giuliani and associates claimed, without evidence, that she was badmouthing the president.
+Trump recalled Yovanovitch from her post last spring after his personal attorney Rudy Giuliani and associates claimed, without evidence, that she was badmouthing the president.
 Trump called her "bad news" and told Ukraine's president in their infamous July 25 phone call, "She's going to go through some things."

 Yovanovitch was at Georgetown to receive the Trainor Award for excellence in diplomacy, given by the university's Institute for the Study of Diplomacy.
 She told the gathering that under the Trump administration, "The policy process has been replaced by decisions emanating from the top, with little discussion."